TuriGuilano/alpha/README.md

 Notice that events are done inline.
 Also notice that render methods are bound to the actual class that you are in.
 So when you use this* its bound to the class that you are in.

-The following example gets us the value that is being typed in and change the url.
-In order to get the value from a actual input we use the ref={(input) => {this.storeInput = input }} attribute.
+In the following example we use refs to get the input from a form field.

-After we also need to bind the ref because it doens't implicitly binds all of the methods to the actual component it self.
-We can do that by the cunstructor method and running super inside it.
-This makes sure it first runs the React component and allows us to sprinkle our extra stuff.
-And then super allows us to bind our own methods to the StorePicker component.
-NOTE** Its also possible that you bind the method inline, this is a bit more clearer.
+After we received the input we also need to bind the input because it does not implicitly binds all of the methods to the actual component it self.

-Note* es6 classes do not have any commas after them.
+There are multiple ways to achieve this, via the constructor method, and via inline binding.
+If you use the constructor method you alway run super() before you bind your ref.
+Super makes sure the React class component is first initialized and then bids the ref.

+In the example below we also set the default URL to a random value via a function that we call from our helpers.js file.

 ```shell
 import React from 'react';